To be eligible for financial aid consideration you must:

 - be making satisfactory academic progress toward your degree and be in good academic standing, if you are a continuing student.

 Are you thinking of returning to school and you already have a bachelor's degree?
 The bad news is that you are no longer eligible for federal or state grant money.
-The good news is that you may be eligible for money through the Stafford Loan program.
+The good news is that you may be eligible for money through the Direct Student Loan program.

 The table below defines the annual loan amounts you may be eligible to receive.